rohitbahadur/trivagoUIAutomation/README.md

    pom.xml.

-#### For executing the tests, expand daliatest and right click pom.xml and select Run As --> Maven test(ensure once downloaded / cloned as from git, let the needed dependencies be downloaded by maven.
-This may take some and the status can be viewed in bottom right corner "Building Workspace")
+#### For executing the tests, expand daliatest and right click pom.xml and select Run As --> Maven test / Maven clean verify (ensure once downloaded / cloned as from git, let the needed dependencies be downloaded by maven.
+This may take some and the status can be viewed in bottom right corner "Building Workspace" )

 #### Configurations in pom.xml